leinadred/phpipamCLIent/README.md

 Custom fields can be added to output too (will add an example in extra file)

-## Example
+## Usage Examples

-python3 phpipamclient.py show network 10.0.0.0/24
+*python3 phpipamclient.py show network 10.0.0.0/24*
-python3 phpipamclient.py show section lab
+*python3 phpipamclient.py show section lab*
-python3 phpipamclient.py show vlan 10
+*python3 phpipamclient.py show vlan 10*

+(if no Auth information are defined in script file, you will be asked for User /Password.
+For App Code authentication leave the user blank and enter the code as password)

+Possible too:
+Setting URL, AppID, App Code as argument:
+*python3 phpipamclient.py -v -a pyipamclient -k fcvg32jr3b4rfr43frfrgdgdfg show network 192.168.10.0/24*

 If found, output: